Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 * A stub has no logic, and only returns what you tell it to return
 * A mock has expectations about the way it should be called, and a test should fail if it’s not called that way.
 Mocks are used to test interactions between objects.
 * A fake doesn’t use a mocking framework: it’s a lightweight implementation of an API that behaves like the real implementation, but isn't suitable for production.
+* test your code opening files with /dev/full that always returns error code ENOSPC (meaning “No space left on device”)

 ### Why unit tests ?
 [PP-Chapt34]
 - build trust in your code